isc-projects/kea/doc/sphinx/arm/hooks.rst

 As of Kea 1.3, the structures that allow user contexts are pools of all types (addresses and prefixes) and subnets.
-Kea 1.4 extended user context support to the global scope, interfaces config, shared networks, subnets, client classes, option datas and definitions, host reservations, control socket, dhcp ddns, loggers and server id.
-These are supported in both DHCPv4 and DHCPv6, with the exception of server id which is DHCPv6 only.
+Kea 1.4 extended user context support to the global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, dhcp ddns, loggers and server ID.
+These are supported in both DHCPv4 and DHCPv6, with the exception of server ID which is DHCPv6 only.